TLara1/TLara1.github.io/_projects/20_project.md

 ## Introduction
 Statistical Mechanics is cool.
 It's also shockingly useful.
 It's one of those areas of physics that ends up being helpful for a bunch of other areas and for lots of flavours of applied maths.

-Here we discuss the Langevin and then the Fokker-Planck Equations, obtaining the fun result that a system immersed in a fluid that is at equilibrium also tends towards equilibrium.
+Here we discuss the Langevin (do not ask me to pronounce that word) and then the Fokker-Planck Equations, obtaining the fun result that a system immersed in a fluid that is at equilibrium also tends towards equilibrium.

 ## Colloid-Fluid Interaction Hamiltonian
 Consider a colloid of mass $$M$$ with position $$x$$ and momentum $$P$$ immersed in a fluid composed of particles with positions $$q$$ and momenta $p$$.
 For simplicity, we will treat this problem in one dimension, but our results easily generalise to higher dimensions.
 In this context, a colloid is essentially just a large particle relative to the particles composing the fluid, where "large" means a length scale of at least three orders of magnitude larger than the fluid particles.